SimpleStepper/GADA_Project_1-TikTok_Data_Exploration/README.md

-# TikTokData Exploration - Google Advanced Analytics Course Project 1
+# TikTok Data Exploration - Google Advanced Analytics Course Project 1
 This is the first Project from the Google Advanced Data Analytics Course.
 I have chosen to use the TikTok dataset provided by google.

 ## Scenario